 - Use hulled hemp.
 Be sure to use hulled or shelled hemp as this is the softer and creamy kind when blended into a smoothie.
 If it isn't hulled / shelled it will quite dry and hard and won't blend well (or taste nice!).

 - Adjust the amount of milk and ice to taste.
 Adapt to how thick you like your smoothie to be.
+If using frozen mango you may not need to add any ice cubes.

-More smoothies to enjoy
+🥤 More healthy smoothies

 - Roughly chop the mango and pears.
 Add to a blender with the other ingredients.